jacklul/asuswrt-usb-raspberry-pi/README.md

 ```bash
 sudo asuswrt-usb-network status
 ```
-The `Host MAC` is the value you want to use.
+The `Host MAC` is the value you want to pick.

 You can add IPs or IP ranges to `PERMIT_IP` variable to prevent that IPs from having their DNS server forced.
 Use `FALLBACK_DNS_SERVER` in case the Pi disconnects from the router, it can also be set to the router's IP address.